Jean-Antoine-Siméon Fort

 Jean-Antoine-Siméon Fort (28 August 1793 – 24 December 1861) was a French artist who painted in both oil and water colours.
 The French King Louis-Philippe commissioned several of his works.

 Biography

+Fort was a student of the landscape painter Christian Brune.
 In 1842, Fort exhibited four canvases of battles and sieges at the Salon.
 They had been ordered by King Louis-Philippe for the "musée historique de Versailles".
 In the following year, he was commissioned to produce a view of the royal residence (View of the Palace of Compiègne (1843)).